Don’t conduct a Google Analytics 4 audit for your website without guidance from a pro—check out our process to help make your GA4 audit a success.

-So what do business owners need to know about GA4?
+So what do business owners and marketers need to know about GA4?
 And how do you know if your GA4 is set up to yield the best data for your marketing strategy?
 We’ll cover all that and more in this guide on conducting a Google Analytics 4 audit for your website.

 What business owners should know about GA4